Federal Aviation Administration (FAA), DOT.

-This notice announces the availability of draft Airman Certification Standards (ACS) documents developed by the ATSTWG for the private pilot certificate and the instrument rating.
+This notice announces the availability of additional draft Airman Certification Standards (ACS) documents developed by the ATSTWG for the authorized instructor certificate, the private pilot certificate and the instrument rating.
 These documents are available for public review, download, and comment.

-Send comments identified by docket number FAA-2013-0316 using any of the following methods:
+Send comments identified by docket number FAA-2013-0649 using any of the following methods:

 Privacy: The FAA will post all comments it receives, without change, to http://www.regulations.gov, including any personal information the commenter provides.
 Using the search function of the docket Web site, anyone can find and read the electronic form of all comments received into any FAA dockets, including the name of the individual sending the comment (or signing the comment for an association, business, labor union, etc.).
 DOT's complete Privacy Act Statement can be found in the Federal Register published on April 11, 2000 (65 FR 19477-19478), as well as at http://DocketsInfo.dot.gov.

 Docket: Background documents or comments received may be read at http://www.regulations.gov at any time.
 Follow the online instructions for accessing the docket or Docket Operations in Room W12-140 of the West Building Ground Floor at 1200 New Jersey Avenue SE., Washington, DC, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.

 Van L. Kerns, Manager, Regulatory Support Division, FAA Flight Standards Service, AFS 600, FAA Mike Monroney Aeronautical Center, P.O.
 Box 25082, Oklahoma City, OK 73125; telephone (405) 954-4431, email email@example.com.